Discipline And Foster Carers

-If a foster carer is caring for fostered child who is highly active, who is into everything, who tires you out, is wild, loses control and hates to be confined, a certain type of discipline and care is required.
+If a foster carer is caring for a fostered child who is highly active, who is into everything, who tires you out, is wild, loses control, and hates to be confined, a certain type of discipline and care is required.

 The foster carer should not call them ‘wild, uncontrollable and destructive, instead use words such as ‘getting too excited, beginning to lose control or getting really fired up’.
-These are positive discipline words to use with the child and you would want to help them with these behaviours by intervening early, providing some quite distraction, time out or appropriate space to enable a the young person to release and express themselves.
+These are positive discipline words to use with the child and you would want to help them with these behaviours by intervening early, providing some quiet distraction, time out, or appropriate space to enable a young person to release and express themselves.
 Straight forward discipline wont work with these types of children